inventree/inventree-docs/docs/start/installer.md

 inventree scale worker=3
 ```

-### Enviroment Variables
+### Environment Variables

-To permanently modify the enviroment variables used while executing the app server or workers the CLI can be used.
+The CLI can be used to permanently modify the environment variables used while executing the app server or workers.

 To set variables use
 ```bash